IharZ/Homework_IZ/19-Blockchain-Python/README.md

 NOTE: If one get an error running ./derive, as it can happen on windows machine then use: php ./hd-wallet-derive/hd-wallet-derive.php.
 Create a file called wallet.py -- this will be your universal wallet script.
-Your directory tree should look something like this:

 Setup constants file to manage coins
 In a separate file, constants.py, set the following constants: